 Jn 21:4 – Appears on beach at Sea of Galilee.

 Acts 7:55-56 – Stephen sees vision of Jesus in heaven standing at God’s right hand, in heaven, indicating Jesus is a spirit in heaven.

 Rev 1:12-16 – Seen in vision to John.
 Jesus is obviously in heaven as a spirit.

 Rev 1:17-18 – Was dead, living forever now, in heaven, since he returned there.

 1 Pt 3:18 – “Was physically put to death, but he was made alive in the spirit.”
 (AAT) Put to death in the body, but made alive in the spirit.
 (NIV)

 Lk 24:3 – When they entered, they did not find the body of the Lord Jesus.
 (NIV).
 Why?
 God had consumed his “body”, asa whole burnt offering (Hebrews 10:5-10).
 Jesus’ physical body was now forever gone.

-As we can see from the scriptures, Jesus’ appearances after his resurrection prove he was a spirit, who was able to temporarily materialize fleshly bodies.
+As we can see from the abundant scriptural proof available, Jesus’ appearances after his resurrection prove he was a spirit, who was able to temporarily materialize fleshly bodies.